 How much will it all cost?

 Ah, the dreaded financial question.
 Paying a program to volunteer may seem counterintuitive, but you are essentially paying for midday meals, in-country orientation and support, some included local excursions, and support for the monastery.
 It is helpful to have this safety net when you are volunteering in a new country and know that you can always contact someone locally if you are in trouble.
-Program providers, such as Love Volunteers, GVI, and ELI, will take good care of you while volunteering with Monks abroad.
+Program providers, such as Love Volunteers, GVI, and Friends for Asia, will take good care of you while volunteering with Monks abroad.

 Some of the things that are often not included in program fees are: plane tickets, transportation, travel insurance, evening meals, and the criminal background check that is required for this project.
 For the programs that cost more, accommodations are included in a shared guesthouse on the property, but for the less expensive ones this is not always the case and you are on your own for housing.